luarocks/luarocks/test/README.md

 Test suite for LuaRocks project with Busted unit testing framework(http://olivinelabs.com/busted/).

-* Contains white-box & black-box tests
+* Contains unit & integration tests
 * Easy setup for your purpose on command line or from configuration file

 ## Dependencies